4 Infused Water Recipes for the Summer

 Strawberry, Lemon & Basil

 Benefits: This guy is chock full of goodness!
 Strawberries are packed with Vitamin C which aids everything from eye health to promoting collagen (keep those wrinkles away!) to boosting immunity.
-Combine that with lemon acting as a natural digestive aid (I like to drink this first thing in the morning) and basil working as an anti-inflammatory and anti-bacterial and you’ve got yourself a drink even the doctor would order!
+Lemon also acts as a natural digestive aid and basil works as an anti-inflammatory and anti-bacterial.

 Lavender & Vanilla